QGIS-FME Form Connector Algorithm

 Execution Options:

-• Load output as scratch layer: Loads the output directly into QGIS memory. (a temporary Layer)
+• Load output as scratch layer: Loads the output directly into QGIS memory. (a temporary layer)

-• Load output as a GeoJSON layer: Loads the output as a layer from a physical GeoJSON Layer
+• Load output as a GeoJSON layer: Loads the output as a layer from a physical GeoJSON layer

 After successful execution, the plugin offers several options for handling the output: